-During the outbreak of Ebola and swine in many areas in Central Luzon, Dr. Tayag, together with a lean team of epidemiologist, had simulation exercises and tested their protocols, in partnership with the Department of Agriculture (DA).
-According to him, there was a convergence between animal health and human health at that time because the DOH could not do it alone.
+During the outbreak of Ebola and Swine flu in many areas in Central Luzon, Dr. Tayag, together with a lean team of epidemiologist, had simulation exercises and tested their protocols, in partnership with the Department of Agriculture (DA).
+According to him, DOH's partnership with DA resulted in a convergence between animal health and human health, as the DOH address the problem on its own.